sidhu177/UsefulSQL/Main/SQLFormatting.md

 ORDER BY CAST(DateValue as DATE) DESC
 ```

 Now I get that formatting is largely an individual preference but when working in Production environments its higly likely that a script set in production will have to be read by another Developer either for troubleshooting or development.
-As such having formatting standards like PEP8 in python will help in making SQL code maintenance.
+As such having formatting standards like PEP8 in python will help in SQL code maintenance.